-The Cyberneum contains the most advanced motion simulators in the world.
-The CyberMotionSimulator (CMS) is mounted on a twelve meter long linear axis.
-This flight and driving simulator has a further seven different swivel joints, which can be controlled independently of each other.
-This allows it not only to cover a large working area, but also to realistically reproduce motion impressions and longer accelerations.
+The Cyberneum contained the most advanced motion simulators in the world.
+The CyberMotionSimulator (CMS) was mounted on a twelve meter long linear axis.
+This flight and driving simulator had further seven different swivel joints, which could be controlled independently of each other.
+This allowed it not only to cover a large working area, but also to realistically reproduce motion impressions and longer accelerations.

-Another unique motion simulator is the new CableRobot simulator developed here at the institute, a motion simulator suspended on ropes that enables flexible and highly realistic motion sequences.
-The prototype is used in perception and cognition research.
+Another unique motion simulator was the CableRobot simulator developed here at the institute, a motion simulator suspended on ropes that enables flexible and highly realistic motion sequences.
+The prototype was used in perception and cognition research.

 With the CyberPod we combined virtual reality technologies with moving-base motion simulators.
 This platform could be moved in six degrees of freedom thanks to its actuated legs.